kcaran/sass-inline-svg-utf8/README.md

     .myClass {
       background-image: inline-svg('./images/arrow.svg', { fillcolor: '#000000'});
     }

+This will replace all occurences of `fillcolor` in the SVG file with `#000000` in the inlined SVG.

 If you want to use `$`-prepended variable names to match your Sass variables, quote them in the Sass map like `{ '$fillcolor': '#000000' }`.